Whalley7/Web-Development-Milestone-Project-1/README.md

 *  The background colour is white #fff which provides a contrast to the black header and bright colours used in images.

-*  The black header colour #000000. contrasts with the bright images and picks blends with the black and white images.
+*  The black header colour #000000. contrasts with the bright images and blends with the black and white images.

 * The label has a background value of background-color #924587 to provide opacity.